influxdata/telegraf/plugins/inputs/win_eventlog/README.md

   ## Name of eventlog, used only if xpath_query is empty
   ## Example: "Application"
-  eventlog_name = ""
+  # eventlog_name = ""

   ## xpath_query can be in defined short form like "Event/System[EventID=999]"
-  ## or you can form a xml query.
+  ## or you can form a XML Query.
 Refer to the Consuming Events article:
   ## https://docs.microsoft.com/en-us/windows/win32/wes/consuming-events
+  ## XML query is the recommended form, because it is most flexible
+  ## You can create or debug XML Query by creating Custom View in Windows Event Viewer
+  ## and then copying resulting XML here
   xpath_query = '''
   <QueryList>
     <Query Id="0" Path="Security">